King Meets UK PM, Warns Of Consequences Of Israeli Attack On Rafah

-London, Feb.
-15 (Petra)-- His Majesty King Abdullah II met on Thursday with UK Prime Minister Rishi Sunak and stressed the need for a ceasefire in Gaza and the protection of civilians.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah met on Thursday with UK Prime Minister Rishi Sunak and stressed the need for a ceasefire in Gaza and the protection of civilians.

-At the meeting, held at 10 Downing Street, His Majesty urged the international community to take action to stop the devastating war that has caused a humanitarian catastrophe for which generations in the region will pay the price.
+At the meeting, held at 10 Downing Street, His Majesty urged the international community to take action to stop the devastating war that has caused a humanitarian catastrophe for which generations in the region will pay the price, according to a Royal Court statement.

 The King stressed the importance of ensuring the sustainable flow of sufficient aid into Gaza, warning of the dangerous consequences of an Israeli offensive on Rafah, where so many displaced Palestinians have taken shelter.